Temporal API

 Timezones and DST handled correctly

 ZonedDateTime carries an IANA timezone, so DST transitions, gap times, and overlap times are all handled explicitly.
-The disambiguation option lets you pick a policy for ambiguous local times.
+The disambiguation option lets you pick a policy for ambiguous local times, and the canonical string format is RFC 9557 (an ISO 8601 timestamp with a bracketed zone).

 • zdt.timeZoneId — the IANA name (e.g. America/Los_Angeles)